DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

       {% include figure.html path="assets/img/publication_preview/lightbulb.png" class="img-fluid rounded" style="box-shadow: none;" %}
     </div>
     <div class="col-sm-10 mt-3 mt-md-0">
-    <b>If you'd like to participate in the program as a mentor, please reach out to Julia Stoyanovich at stoyanovich@nyu.edu.</b> By mentoring RAI Research Fellows, you  will play a crucial role in their academic and professional development.
+    <b>If you'd like to participate in the program as a mentor in the Fall 2025, <a href="https://docs.google.com/forms/d/1ePSSphFBM2PASjpO8rL1CyL6gRHFUacRO3BnQ-PUafE/edit"> submit your interest here.</a> Deadline: August 20, 2025.</b> Beyond Fall 2025, please reach out to Julia Stoyanovich at stoyanovich@nyu.edu.
 We are excited to hear from you!
     </div>
   </div>
 </div>